NodeBB/nodebb-english/installing/cloud/koding.rst

 11. Now enter the NodeBB folder - ``cd nodebb`` (unless you changed the foldername in the previous step, if you somehow forgot what you called it, run ``ls`` to see the name of the folder)
 12. Now we install all the dependencies of NodeBB - ``npm install`` (could take a minute or two)
 13. Set up nodebb using - ``./nodebb setup``
 14. The first setup question will ask for the domain name, this will vary, do not use localhost.
-Your domain name is ``http://{yourkodingusername}.kd.io`` - Your username is visible in the top right corner.
+Your domain name/Access URI is found on the left sidepanel by clicking the small icon to the right of your koding-vm-ID underneath VMS (it's a circle with 3 dots inside).
 15. Complete the setup (defaults after the domain name are fine to accept, so press enter a few times until you get to "Create an Admin"
 16. Create an Admin Username and password etc, it will then create categories and other things that make NodeBB awesome.
 17. Now we can start NodeBB - ``./nodebb start``
-18. Open another tab in your browser of choice and navigate to ``http://{yourkodingusername}.kd.io:4567`` (assuming you didn't change the port number during setup)
+18. Open another tab in your browser of choice and navigate to ``http://{uniqueID}.{yourkodingusername}.kd.io:4567`` (assuming you didn't change the port number during setup)
 19. You will see a screen to continue to your page, click the link about half way down to continue to your site.

 Congratulations, you've successfully installed NodeBB on Koding.com